Blog Posts by Jonathan Parnell

 We’re happy to announce the release of our latest ebook from John Piper, Alive to Wonder: Celebrating the Influence of C.S.
 Lewis.
 It includes a significant introduction from Piper, written for this project, with a collection of extended excerpts from his corpus where Lewis’s fingerprints are most vividly seen.

-Piper calls it “the immeasurable moment” — that instance in reading when we come across a sentence or phrase that unleashes a new glimpse of truth.
-The lights go on.…Continue Reading
+Piper calls it “the immeasurable moment” — that instance in reading when we come across a sentence or phrase that…Continue Reading

 Let Us Read, As in Read